Jenguk42/CCNA/EtherChannel.md

 - EtherChannel load balances based on '**flows**'.
 	- Flow: A communication between two nodes in the network
 	- Frames in the same flow will be forwarded using the same physical interface.
 (If not, some frames may arrive out of order, which can cause problems.)
-- EtherChannel has an algorithm that calculates which physical interface should be used.
+- EtherChannel has an algorithm that calculates **which physical interface should be used**.
 	- Calculation Inputs that can be used:
 		- Source MAC address
 		- Destination MAC address